 Working in the shower stall, remove the two screws that hold the strainer in place.
 Be careful not to drop the screws into the drain – not that this every happened to me!
+A dropped screw can be retrieved from the drain U-bend with a magnetic pickup tool.

 The shower drain strainer and two screws:

 The house is a bit over 9 years old and I couldn’t unscrew the strainer body by using just my thumbs.
 A set of channel locks is used to get better leverage and break the strainer body free.
 The strainer body unscrews counter-clockwise, remember: lefty-loosey, righty-tighty.
 It didn’t take much force with the channel locks.
+A shower drain tool may be needed, especially if your drain has square notches for the drain tool.

 I saw several problems when I removed the shower strainer body: